Marlamin/wow.tools.local/README.md

 2. Set `wowProduct` to the product you wish to load.
 For example, Mainline Retail WoW (the default) would be `wow`, Mainline PTR `wowt`, Mainline Beta `wow_beta`, Classic Retail would be `wow_classic`, etc. You can view a full list of product [here](https://wowdev.wiki/TACT#Products).

 ## Running
+Make sure WoW is closed and Battle.net is idle/closed before starting it and make sure to close it before starting WoW again to make sure you won't run into issues with files being locked and such.

 Start the application by opening wow.tools.local.exe (or whatever executable is relevant for your OS).
 Startup can take some time depending on which product you are loading.
 Classic will be relatively fast, but Mainline Retail will take a bit longer due to the amount of files it has.

 After startup is complete, it should show something along the lines of `Now listening on: http://localhost:5000`, go to whatever URL is mentioned there (including the port) in your favorite web browser to go to the site.
 The rest should work similarly to how wow.tools does/did.